KWANZAA KORNER

 Tag us (IG: @hammondshouse | FB: @HammondsHouseMuseum).

-NIA (PURPOsE)
+NIA (PURPOSE)

 To make our collective vocation the building and developing of our community in order to restore our people to their traditional greatness.